Duecki1/IRIDIS/README.md

 If you are interested in this Project and want it to be continued, let me know by giving this repo a star :)

-Download the newest release here (alpha version): [Releases](https://github.com/Duecki1/IRIDIS/releases)
+Download the newest pre-release here: [Releases](https://github.com/Duecki1/IRIDIS/releases)

 ## Screenshots